Godfred-oops/Compressive-Strength-of-concrete/README.md

 # Compressive-Strength-of-concrete
-Predicting the compressive strength of concrete.Attributes or variables used in the prediction water to cement ratio, cement, super- plasticiser, coarse and fine aggregates, age of testing
+Predicting the compressive strength of concrete.Attributes or variables used in the prediction water to cement ratio, cement, super- plasticiser, coarse and fine aggregates, age of testing etc